pactflow/terraform-provider-pact/docs/resource_role.html.markdown

 * `role` - (Required, string) The string name of a role to assign.
 Currently the only option is `administrator`.
 * `user` - (Required, string) The UUID of a user to apply the role to.
 Can refer to the `uuid` output of the User resource, or of a known ID in the system.

+## Importing

+This is not supported for Roles.